Momma Dee Says ‘LHHATL’ Is Real, Explains Why She Didn’t Vote In The Election

 Momma Dee is headed back to Love & Hip Hop: Atlanta for Season 6.
-The real queen of reality TV was a guest on the Domenick Nati Show yesterday where she confirmed that she would be appearing in the VH1 hit and while she didn’t want to give up the good one what fans could expect, she did have plenty to say about her relationship with Ernest, whether the drama is real and our new POTUS.
+The real queen of reality TV was a guest on the Domenick Nati Show yesterday, where she confirmed that she would appear in the VH1 hit, and while she didn’t want to give up the goods on what fans could expect, she did have plenty to say about her relationship with Ernest, whether the drama is real, and about our new POTUS.

-When it comes to Momma Dee and her tumultuous relationship with her husband Ernest, she says that they are still a work in progress.
+When it comes to Momma Dee and her tumultuous relationship with her husband, Ernest, she says that they are still a work in progress.
 Lil Scrappy’s mom explained that he needs to “step out of his mother’s womb and be a man.”

 Apparently, Ernest is still letting Momma Dee foot the bills and doesn’t see a problem with that.
 She said that Ernest thinks that a woman is supposed to pay for everything because his mama raised him that way.
 To that, Nati said, “Man up, Ernest!”

 When it comes the just how real the cast of Love & Hip Hop Atlanta are being while the cameras are rolling, Momma Dee definitely is taking a different stance than Joseline Hernandez did when she filmed that deposition in the Althea Heart reunion show lawsuit.
 Momma Dee confronted rumors that LHHATL is scripted and that some of the scenes that viewers see are fake.
-She said she wishes it was scripted so the cast good all go get a drink after they film.
+She said she wishes it was scripted, so the cast could all go get a drink after they film.

 “The hate is real, the fights are real.”